jhuscott/backup-with-borg/README.md

     # NOTE: Any directories that contain an empty file called `.nobackup` will automatically be excluded from the backup.
     $EDITOR /etc/backup/default.exclude

+### Initialize the repository

-    # initialize the repository.
-Note that with borg 1.1 you must specify the encryption type at initialization.
+    # Note that with borg ≥1.1 you must specify the encryption type at initialization.
     backup init -e <preferred_encryption_technique>
     # Suggest repokey-blake2 (key stored in repo) or keyfile-blake2 (separate keyfile, which is more secure)
     # e.g.: